 IRS scammers are working overtime this season in an attempt to steal your identity and money.

-Here are a few common scams you need to be on the lookout for!
+Here are some common scams you need to be on the lookout for!

 During the last few years, crooks have been stealing people’s Social Security numbers and then filing false returns as though they were those people.

 The crooks typically claim a low income with high deductions and they file electronically.
-Then when you go to legitimately file your return, it’s rejected by the IRS because somebody else already filed as you!
+When you go to legitimately file your return, it’s rejected by the IRS because somebody else already filed as you.